 A judge could decide Friday whether to lower the bond amount for a man accused of shooting into a house in December, injuring someone inside.

 Henry Underwood, 26, is charged with criminal recklessness and being a felon carrying a handgun with a prior felony conviction – both Level 5 felonies punishable by up to six years in prison if he is convicted.
-Police say he fired shots Dec.
+Police say he fired at least one shot Dec.
 30 into a home in the 3900 block of South Monroe Street.

-A man inside suffered a small cut, investigators said.
+A man inside the residence suffered a small cut, investigators said.

-Underwood had been charged in an unrelated case with murder in the 2017 shooting death of a man at an apartment complex east of downtown, but jurors acquitted him of the crime in October.
+Underwood had been charged in an unrelated case with murder in the 2017 shooting death of a man at East Central Towers, but jurors acquitted him of the crime in October.

-He is being held at the Allen County Jail in lieu of $100,000 bail, and defense attorney Robert Gevers asks in court documents filed last week for a reduced amount.
+He is being held at the Allen County Jail in lieu of $100,000 bond, and defense attorney Robert Gevers asks in court documents filed last week for a reduced amount.

 The document does not specify a bond amount.